ComPWA/expertsystem/doc/contribute.rst

   Therefore, when writing new tests, try to follow the module and class structure of the package.
-For example, put unit tests that test the functions and methods defined in the `expertsystem.particles` module into a test file called :file:`test_data.py` that is directly placed under the `tests
+For example, put unit tests that test the functions and methods defined in the `expertsystem.particle` module into a test file called :file:`test_data.py` that is directly placed under the `tests
   <https://github.com/ComPWA/expertsystem/tree/master/tests>`_ folder.
   Similarly, bundle for `.ParticleCollection` under a